 - Awkward call button placement

-This headset is a stretch to include, as it can no longer be purchased new, but it is still coveted by advanced call takers all over for a good reason.
+This headset is a stretch to include, as it is no longer manufactured.
+However, it is still coveted by advanced call takers all over for a good reason.
 The Era is considered the pinnacle of Bluetooth headsets.

 Its included ear fittings are parallel to none, and this compact headset is one of the lightest you’ll wear.
-It’s also got quite a distinct style.
 The controls are easy to use and support some voice features as well.

 Call quality is great, and on your end, you have the coveted NoiseAssassin technology blocking out background noise as you talk.